• Skip to primary navigation

 April 24, 2026 by Molly Beauchemin Leave a Comment

-This easy recipe for chestnut hummus combines cooked chestnuts with olive oil, garlic, tahini, lemon and spices to make a lovely, velvety, bean-free hummus dupe.
+This easy recipe for chestnut hummus combines cooked chestnuts with olive oil, garlic, tahini, lemon and spices to make a lovely, velvety, bean-free hummus.

 I first became aware that chestnut hummus was “a thing” when I attended a permaculture-focused paw paw festival that espoused the power of growing and cooking with native fruit and nut trees.

 Because of the naturally-occurring sugars in the nut, chestnut hummus has a slightly sweeter taste than a traditional bean hummus, but the texture is nearly identical.
-Note, also, that this recipe calls for cooked chestnuts, not roasted chestnuts, which is the most traditional preparation.
-The steamed chestnuts in a bag are also much easier to use in a pinch, though it’s hard to get those domestically produced.
+Note, also, that this recipe calls for cooked chestnuts, which is the most common commercially-available preparation.
+Steamed chestnuts in a bag are easy to use in a pinch, though it’s hard to get those domestically produced.
+Whether you’re roasting the chestnuts yourself or using the bagged preparation, the recipe is the same (though fresh-roasted chestnuts might require a little more water to blend).
 Use what you have!
 It’s a fun recipe either way.

 You can really use chestnuts in any hummus recipe, by the way– just replace the chickpeas with the same volume of cooked chestnuts and voilà!
 Chestnut hummus.